knative/docs/blog/releases/announcing-knative-v0-23-release.md

 #### 💫 New Features & Changes

-- `InMemoryChannel` can be used independent of Eventing Core.
-Install by using `in-memory-channel.yaml` no need to install anything else to be able to use the feature. [#5355](https://github.com/knative/eventing/pull/5355)
+- InMemoryChannel can now be used independently of Knative Eventing, and can be installed by applying the `in-memory-channel.yaml`. [#5355](https://github.com/knative/eventing/pull/5355)
-- `MTChannelBasedBrokers` will see improved filter performance for triggers with few or no trigger filters [#5288](https://github.com/knative/eventing/pull/5355)
+- Multi-tenant, channel-based brokers now have improved filter performance for Triggers with few or no filters. [#5288](https://github.com/knative/eventing/pull/5355)

 #### 🐞 Bug Fixes

 - `duckv1.SourceSpec`, `TimeZone`, `Schedule` will be populated when called by `v1beta1/v1alpha2` clients [#5153](https://github.com/knative/eventing/pull/5153)
-- Propagate `trigger.spec.delivery` to subscriptions for `MTChannelBasedBroker`. [#5267](https://github.com/knative/eventing/pull/5267)
+- The Trigger `delivery` spec is now automatically propagated to Subscriptions that are connected to multi-tenant, channel-based Brokers. [#5267](https://github.com/knative/eventing/pull/5267)

 #### 🧹 Clean up

-- Tools from https://github.com/knative/eventing-contrib/tree/main/cmd were moved to eventing repo. [#5295](https://github.com/knative/eventing/pull/5295)
+- Tools from the [`eventing-contrib` repository](https://github.com/knative/eventing-contrib/tree/main/cmd) have now been moved to the `eventing` repository. [#5295](https://github.com/knative/eventing/pull/5295)
-- Sequence now displays conditions as Unknown rather than False for non-terminal condition states. [#5369](https://github.com/knative/eventing/pull/5369)
+- Sequence now displays conditions as `Unknown` rather than `False` for non-terminal condition states. [#5369](https://github.com/knative/eventing/pull/5369)
-- Running validation for event ingress on mt broker [#5275](https://github.com/knative/eventing/pull/5275)
+- Running validation for event ingress on multi-tenant broker [#5275](https://github.com/knative/eventing/pull/5275)

 ### Eventing Extensions